I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 Tags are a mechanism used for lifecycle rules and IAM condition key integration, and Annotations are not a superset of these.

-This article covers CRUD operations for Annotations using boto3 and the AWS CLI, enables the Annotation Table, and performs cross-search using Athena.
+In this article, we will verify CRUD operations for Annotations using boto3 and AWS CLI, enable the Annotation Table, and perform cross-object searches using Athena.

 Verification Environment